 Stand up straight.

-Think and be tall and straight.
-Do not arch your back.
+Think and be tall.
+Don't arch your back.

-Don't lean forward or back.
-Leaning puts extra strain on your back muscles.
+Leaning forward or back puts extra strain on your back muscles.
+Try not to do it.

-Keep you chin up (parallel to the ground).
-This reduces strain on your neck and back.
+Keep you chin parallel to the ground to reduce strain on your neck and back.

 Suck in your stomach.
 More!

-Tuck in your behind - rotate your hips forward slightly.
+Tuck in your butt and rotate your hips forward slightly.
 This keeps you from arching your back.

 2. Arm Motion

-...lends power to your walking, helps balance your leg motion and results in 5-10% more calories burned while you are walking.
+...lends power to your walking, helps balance your leg motion and results in 5-10% more calories burned while you're walking.

 Bend your elbow 90 degrees.

-Your hands should be loose and fingers naturally curled, not clenched.
-Clenching your fists can raise your blood pressure.
-Avoid it.
+hands loose and your fingers naturally curled and relaxed.
+Don't clench your fists.
+Clenching raise your blood pressure. .

 Keep your elbows close to your body - don't go 'chicken wing'.